Dwakez/GitHub_Repositories-Languages_Distribution/README.md

-# GitHub_Repositories-Languages_Distribution
+# Data Analysis Project
-GitHub Repository - Languages Distribution (October 2016)
+## GitHub Repository - Languages Distribution (October 2016)
+This Project is a part of course 06016314 : Problem Solving in Information Technology (2018)